Skip to main content

 Amica Life annuity may not be available in all states.
 Before purchase of any IRA, you should consult with a tax advisor to ensure that you have selected the best options for your retirement.
 Guarantees are subject to the claims-paying rating of your insurer.
 Fixed annuities are not insured or guaranteed by any agency that insures deposits.

-Some features may not be available in all states.
+5 Some features may not be available in all states and are excluded from the following states: HI, NY, NJ, MD, OR, and UT.
 Standard form number SPIA01-01